Blog Product ManagementProduct-Led Growth (PLG): Overview & Real-world Examples

 Slack transformed the way teams communicate, growing primarily through PLG.

 It started as an internal tool before becoming widely available and eventually spreading like wildfire across organizations of all sizes.
+Slack’s success can be attributed to its user-friendly design, which reduces email clutter and streamlines communication.

 By focusing on the user experience and integrating seamlessly with a lot of other tools, Slack naturally encouraged users to invite their teammates, leading to organic growth within organizations.